 “Airline cards are especially valuable when you’re loyal to a particular carrier,” says Ted Rossman, CreditCards.com’s industry analyst.
 “The miles you earn through a sign-up bonus and your ongoing spending can quickly earn you a free trip.
 Plus, airline cards often offer additional perks such as free checked bags and priority boarding.
 Many of them charge annual fees, but they can be recouped quickly.
 For example, a $95 annual fee equals roughly three checked bags.
 A family could come out ahead after just one flight.”

-In addition to co-branded cards, there are general purpose travel credit cards that partner with airlines for redeeming points or miles, such as Venture Rewards and Sapphire Preferred.
+In addition to co-branded cards, there are general-purpose travel credit cards that partner with airlines for redeeming points or miles, such as Capital One Venture Rewards and Chase Ultimate Rewards.

 What is the difference between an airline credit card and a general travel credit card?

-There can be clear differences between an airline card and a general-purpose travel card, such as: For starters, an airline card offers rewards for loyalty to one specific carrier or alliance whereas a general-purpose travel card partners with multiple airline brands.
+Though they are both handy for travelers, there are clear differences between an airline card and a general-purpose travel card.
+For starters, an airline card offers rewards for loyalty to one specific carrier or alliance whereas a general-purpose travel card partners with multiple airline brands.
 If your closest airport happens to be a designated hub for a particular airline, you might find that airline’s branded credit card to be the most convenient.

 With an airline credit card, you can often earn boosted rewards on travel and in-flight purchases.
 A general-purpose travel credit card tends to reward for a variety of categories, sometimes even offering rewards for all purchases.
 More recently, airline credit cards have begun to reward for everyday spending in categories such as groceries, although it isn’t nearly as common as with general-purpose cards.
 General travel cards also offer benefits such as Global Entry or TSA Precheck credits, while airline cards might offer complimentary checked baggage, seating upgrades and lounge access.

 Pros and cons of an airline credit card